hat27/PzPlayblast/README.md

 This is a conceptual tool for our open-source project, Puzzle2 and Sticky.
-This tool is designed to simulate playblasts only.
+This tool is designed to simulate playblasts but can not used in maya.

 Please run it as a standalone application.

 # Instrallation